morgharrisx/fullstack-3/project-doc.md

 - Ability to share statistics between users
-- Toggle option for user to switch between light and dark mode Toggle options for use to switch between data from 1 month/6 months/1 year
+- Toggle option for user to switch between light and dark mode
+- Toggle options for user to switch between data from 1 month/6 months/1 year
 - Linking social media
 - A bio which the user can edit